Sonic8989/TheScriptOfChance/README.md

 - ``-SemiUnsafe``: Combines SafeMode and Unsafe parameters, no Deathwish commands!
 - ``-VeryUnsafe``: Runs commands that could potentially be unsafe, plus DeathWish commands (Very bad!)
 - ``-DeathWish``: Bye bye Windows Installation (high chance!)
+- ``-EgoDestroyer``: Destroyers your ego with these ego destroying roasts.
 - ``-All``: Every command in this script is an option, Run with caution!